 There are a large number of organisms with similar characteristics to jellies, but jellies as we traditionally know them are in the phylum Cnidaria and the class Scyphozoa.
-They have various stages in their life cycle and what we think of as jellies are actually jellies in the medusa stage of their life cycle, described as the non polyp form.
+They have various stages in their life cycle and what we think of as jellies are actually jellies in the medusa stage of their life cycle, also described as the non polyp form.

 Jellyfish or sea jellies have been around in their present form for at least five hundred million years but possibly a lot longer, making them the oldest multi organ animal that we know of at present.